 Check your smoke alarms.
 Make sure there are enough alarms in your home to adhere to your insurance policy.

-Things to ask your property manager on the move in day
+Things to ask your property manager on the move-in day

 Where is the fuse box?

-Where is the gas and electricity meters?
+Where are the gas and electricity meters?

 Best contact number for maintenance repairs?